3DFin/3DFin_CC_Tutorial/Readme.md

 **Figure 30: Mismatch between DTM and point cloud.**

-If we add to the visualization the detected tree stem segments in the stripe (see Section I of the tutorial above) we can also see that the workflow missed several trees during the stem detection phase (marked in Figure 31).
+**If we visualize the processed point cloud and activate "dist_to_axis" scalar field (Fig. 31), we can very easily check which trees have been detected and which haven't.** This is probably the easiest way to spot that something went wrong and the first thing you should do to assess the results.

 ![Figure 31: Several trees were not detected](figures/Fig_31.png)

 **Figure 31: Several trees were not detected.**

-In this specific case, the main reason for these suboptimal results is the quality of the DTM.
-Since the DTM is not accurately representing the actual shape of the ground, the normalization of the heights leads to wrong point distributions in some parts of the dataset which affect the workflow negatively.
+*In this specific case, the main reason for these suboptimal results is the quality of the DTM.* Since the DTM is not accurately representing the actual shape of the ground, the normalization of the heights leads to wrong point distributions in some parts of the dataset which affect the workflow negatively.
 The reason for the low quality of the DTM relates to the comparably steep regions between the individual terrace planes in the plot.
 The DTM interpolation in this case fails to accurately capture these steep parts because the spatial resolution applied during the DTM interpolation is too coarse.

-We will now try to fix this by changing the so called "cloth resolution" in the Basic settings of 3DFin.
+*We will now try to fix this by changing the so called "cloth resolution" parameter in the Basic tab of 3DFin.*

-For this, we restart the 3DFin workflow and use the exactly same basic settings as in the run before but before we press the "compute" button, we **change the "Cloth resolution" to 0.4 m** (marked in red in Fig. 32) and then press **"Compute".**
+For this, we restart the 3DFin workflow and use the exactly same basic settings as in the previous run, but before we press the "compute" button, we **change the "Cloth resolution" to 0.4 m** (marked in red in Fig. 32) and then press **"Compute".**

 ![Figure 32: Change the cloth resolution.](figures/Fig_32.png)